Developing novel therapeutics for glioblastoma

 Global research interests in our lab include:

-- Understanding the basis of resistance to chemotherapy and radiation
+- Understanding the basis of efficacy, toxicity and resistance for agents targeting:

 Brain tumor national resource